 If you prefer something simpler, you can try over-the-counter creams, aloe-based gels, or vitamin C serums – all of which have an anti-inflammatory effect that can help to heal and fade acne scars.

 The first stage of acne treatment is creams, ointments, or gels usually containing a drying agent, such as benzoyl peroxide.
 Benzoyl peroxide is also an antibacterial that helps to clear excess oil and dead skin cells.
-Examples of these treatments are Acnecide, Skinoren, and Differin.
+Examples of these treatments are Acnecide, Skinoren, Epiduo and Differin.

 Topical antibiotics, sometimes combined with drying agents, are the next step.
 These help to kill acne-causing bacteria and dry any excess oil on the skin.
-Zineryt, Dalacin-T, Duac, Isotrexin, Treclin, and Epiduo are examples of these treatments.
+Zineryt, Dalacin-T, Duac, Isotrexin, Treclin, and Zindaclin are examples of these treatments.

 Oral antibiotics, such as Tetralysal or Oxytetracycline, are usually very effective at clearing up large areas of inflamed spots when used in a 3-6 month course.
 But still, finding the right treatment for the individual can be challenging.